BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/benches/README.md

 ## Migration Notes

-All benchmarks, including those previously in the main repository, have been migrated here to:
+**Complete Migration (December 19, 2024):**
+All benchmarks have been moved from the main repository to this repository, including:
+- All benchmark source files
+- All data files (words_alpha.txt, etc.)
+- All benchmark configuration and dependencies

+Benefits:
-- Reduce build dependencies in the main Hydro repository
+- **Eliminated Dependencies**: The main repository has zero benchmark dependencies
-- Improve build times for core development
-- Provide a unified location for all performance testing
+- **Faster Build Times**: Core Hydro development builds are significantly faster
-- Enable side-by-side comparison of Hydro-native and timely/differential implementations
+- **Unified Location**: All benchmarks (both Hydro-native and future timely/differential implementations) are in one place
+- **Maintained Functionality**: Full performance comparison capabilities are preserved
+- **Clear Separation**: Clean architectural boundary between core implementation and benchmarking

 The main repository now focuses exclusively on core Hydro/DFIR development without any benchmark overhead.

-For more information about the benchmark migration, see [BENCHMARK_MIGRATION.md](https://github.com/BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-hydro-zeta/blob/main/BENCHMARK_MIGRATION.md) in the main repository.
+For detailed migration information, see [BENCHMARK_MIGRATION.md](https://github.com/BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-hydro-zeta/blob/main/BENCHMARK_MIGRATION.md) in the main repository.